Zer0CoolX/Fedora-KDE-Minimal-Install-Guide/README.md

 This isnt an extreme take on minimalism.
 There are likely packages that can be excluded from my guide and have a machine still work.

-Note: [Fedora Kinoite / Fedora Atomic KDE](fedoraproject.org/kinoite) has a very small set of apps preinstalled and follows are different, more reliable and secure packaging model.
+Note: [Fedora Kinoite / Fedora Atomic KDE](https://fedoraproject.org/kinoite) has a very small set of apps preinstalled and follows are different, more reliable and secure packaging model.

 **Warning:**

 I will assume for the rest of this guide that Fedora Linux will be installed on a physical machine as the only OS.
 Be sure that if the computer was previously used, all files and information needed has been backed up externally.
 Follow these directions at your own risk and assume full responsibility for the outcome.
 It is up to you to determine if your computer is compatible with Fedora and to fix issues occuring during the process.

 ## Resources for Installing Fedora KDE Minimally
-- Fedora Everything Netinstall ISO can be downloaded from [here](https://alt.fedoraproject.org/).
+- Fedora Everything Netinstall ISO can be downloaded [here](https://alt.fedoraproject.org/).
 For most people the 64 bit ISO will be the proper ISO to use.

 ## Requirements for Fedora KDE Minimal
 - Fedora Everything ISO.
 Made bootable via a physical disc, USB drive or via PXE.
 Official documentation on [Preparing Boot Media](https://docs.fedoraproject.org/en-US/fedora/latest/getting-started/#_prepare_boot_media)
 - Internet connection.
 The ISO above includes only the packages required to run the installer.
 All selected packages are downloaded over the internet to install.
 Post minimal install, internet will be required to add the packages we need.
-- If using Wifi (see the [Wifi Networking](https://github.com/Zer0CoolX/Fedora-KDE-Minimal-Install-Guide#wifi-networking) portion of this guide):
-  - Know what make and chipset you are using.
-  - Have an external drive or USB stick handy.
-  - Place the required wifi card drivers + install instructions on the external media.
+- Wifi should work out of the box.
+IF not, just replace your wifi card, which will spare you a lot of troubles.
 - You will use the terminal.
 Issues may occur, that you need to fix.

 ## 1. Install Fedora Minimal